Interdisciplinary Translational Projects (ITP) Program

 The MPWRM Resource Center brings together a multi-disciplinary team of clinicians, engineers, scientists, and technology commercialization and regulatory experts from academia and industry to support the regenerative medicine research community by providing resources and expertise to guide innovations that address unmet clinical needs for the regeneration or restoration of DOC tissues.

 Goals of the ITP Program.
-The program seeks to identify promising regenerative medicine/ tissue engineering technologies that address clear unmet clinical need with market potential in the dental, oral, and craniofacial (DOC) space, and to catalyze the clinical translation of these technologies towards FDA submissions.
-The long-term goal is to achieve high impact outcomes in the clinical marketplace.
+The program seeks to identify promising technologies that address clear unmet clinical need with market potential in the dental, oral, and craniofacial (DOC) space, and to catalyze the clinical translation of these technologies towards FDA submissions.
+The long-term goal is to achieve high-impact outcomes in the clinical marketplace.

 Application Criteria.
 Projects must clearly align with the core mission of NIDCR.
-Technologies should be sufficiently mature through discovery research with demonstrable in vivo proof of principle data (preferably in a clinically-relevant large animal model), and within ~3 years of FDA submission for the initiation of a clinical trial and/ or Technology Readiness Level of ~4 or above (see https://ncai.nhlbi.nih.gov/ncai/resources/techreadylevels for additional guidance).
+Technologies should be sufficiently mature through discovery research with demonstrable in vivo proof of principle data (preferably in a clinically-relevant large animal model).
+Projects are expected to be within 2 years of FDA submission for the initiation of a clinical trial and/ or Technology Readiness Level of 4 or above (see https://ncai.nhlbi.nih.gov/ncai/resources/techreadylevels for additional guidance).
 While ITP funding cannot be used to support clinical trials, funding may be used for expert regulatory and other consultations in support of an FDA submission, available through our Core Services (please refer to the Core Services & Resource tab above).
-Projects that are directed towards achieving technology development milestones that substantiate readiness for enabling FDA submission and clinical adoption through commercialization will receive greater consideration for funding.
+Projects should be directed towards achieving milestones that substantiate readiness for enabling FDA submission and clinical adoption through commercialization.

 Budget.
-The ITP program provides one-year grants of up to $300,000 per project (exclusive of indirect costs), with all projects requiring a cost share of more than 10% of the budget (indirect costs to be paid at the federally-negotiated rate of the awardee institution/ company).
-Awards may be renewable, pending progress reviews.
-Funding will be allocated to specific projects and milestones, in collaboration with Core Services.
-In addition to the scientific Core Services (please refer to the Core Services tab above), services and resources available through the MPWRM Resource Center include expertise in market research and competitive landscape assessment, manufacturing, and regulatory/ clinical studies consulting, which can be used to address key business questions.
+The ITP program provides one-year research funding of up to $250,000 per project (exclusive of indirect costs), with all projects requiring a cost share of more than 10% of the budget (indirect costs to be paid at the federally-negotiated rate of the awardee institution/ company).
+In addition to the scientific Core Services (please refer to the Core Services tab above), services and resources available through the MPWRM Resource Center include expertise in market research and competitive landscape assessment, manufacturing, and regulatory/ clinical studies planning, which can be used to address key business questions.
 Budget is not required at the pre-proposal stage.

 Project Execution.
-Funded teams will collaborate with the MPWRM Resource Center to refine their milestone-driven project plans and the associated budget, in effort to further advance each project towards FDA submission and clinical adoption.
+Funded teams will collaborate with the MPWRM Resource Center to refine their milestone-driven project plans and the associated budget, to further advance their project towards FDA submission and clinical adoption through commercialization.
 The MPWRM Resource Center will provide an advisory team and project management support for translational mentorship and progress monitoring using a stage-gate process.
 In addition, selected training on various aspects of translational research will be incorporated.
-Continued funding will be based on successful progress and achievement of defined project milestones.

-Late October, 2021: Selected applicants notified of funding award
+Late March 2023: Selected applicants notified of funding decision

-If there are any questions about the ITP program and/or the evaluation process, please contact Mutsumi Yoshida at email@example.com or (734) 764-4622.
+If there are any questions about the ITP program, please contact Mutsumi Yoshida at email@example.com or (734) 764-4622.